 We may see the roots of Japanese words in the history of the Japanese language.

-Native Japanese (Wago), Chinese loanwords from Chinese characters (Kango), and foreign, non-Chinese loanwords are the three options of these words’ origins (Gairaigo).
+The three options for these words’ origins are native Japanese (Wago), Chinese loanwords from Chinese characters (Kango), and foreign, non-Chinese loanwords (Gairaigo).

-Due to adding many foreign terms to create neologisms, the Japanese have an extensive vocabulary.
+Due to the addition of many foreign terms to create neologisms, the Japanese have an extensive vocabulary.

-Japan’s vocabulary was also affected and had some adoptions from western languages like German, French, and English.
-Yet, it merged into Japanese during the Meiji Restoration and the openness of Japan in the nineteenth century.
+Japan’s vocabulary was also affected; some were adopted from Western languages like German, French, and English.
+Yet, it merged into Japan during the Meiji Restoration and the country’s openness in the nineteenth century.

-The development of European languages with common roots has tons of shared vocabulary in some sense.
-Asian languages like Korean, Japanese, Chinese, and Vietnamese also have a vast standard corpus of words.
+Developing European languages with common roots has produced a vast standard corpus of words.
+Asian languages like Korean, Japanese, Chinese, and Vietnamese also have a shared vocabulary.

 Many native Japanese terms have recently become familiar in English because of the success of many of its cultural exports.

-Examples, Haiku, Judo, Manga, Kamikaze, Sumo, Tsunami, Karaoke, Ninja, Karate, Origami, Samurai, Tofu, Ramen, Sayonara, Sudoku, Sensei, and Sushi.
-And the list is endless.
+Examples include haiku, Judo, Manga, Kamikaze, Sumo, Tsunami, Karaoke, Ninja, Karate, Origami, Samurai, Tofu, Ramen, Sayonara, Sudoku, Sensei, and Sushi.
+The list is endless.

 (iii) Grammar